chrisj-skinner/mocha-chai-eloquent-javascript/README.md

-# Exercises from Eloquent JS Second Edition
+# Moach and Chai + Eloquent JS Second Edition

 Using Mocha and Chai to test suite a way through exercises from [Eloquent Javascript - Second Edition](http://eloquentjavascript.net/).